tikv/community/committee/sig-governance/SIG-GOVERNANCE.md

 # SIG Governance

-The full name of SIG is Special Interest Group.
-Please refer to [Community Organization](/GOVERNANCE.md#developer-group-structure).
-SIGs mainly aggregate a group of Active Contributors, and conducts in-depth research & contributions to one or more TiKV modules, and is promoted to Reviewer, Committer within the SIG.
+This charter details on the governance guidelines for TiKV SIGs.
+It will be updated as needed to meet the current needs of the TiKV project.

-## SIG Role and Organizational Governance
+## Organizational Governance

-The SIG follows the role definitions in the [GOVERNANCE](/GOVERNANCE.md).
-The SIG is subject to the following rules:
+In order to standardize Special Interest Group efforts, create maximum transparency, and route contributors to the appropriate SIG, SIGs should follow these guidelines:

-- Before starting a SIG, the charter will be established in advance.
-Please refer [Create the SIG charter](#create-the-sig-charter) to create the charter
+- Create a charter and have it approved according to the SIG charter  process.
+Please refer [Create the SIG charter](#create-the-sig-charter) for more details.
+- Meet regularly, at least for 30 minutes every 2 weeks, except for long holidays
+- Keep up-to-date meeting notes, linked from the SIG's page in the community repo
-- Except for holidays, the regular meeting is organized at least once every two weeks.
+- Report activity in the weekly community meeting at least once every quarter
+- Participate in release planning meetings and retrospectives, and burndown meetings, as needed
+- Ensure related work happens in a project-owned github org and repository, with code and tests explicitly owned and supported by the SIG, including issue triage, PR reviews, test-failure response, bug  fixes, etc.
 - The assignable tasks will be graded by difficulty levels and claimed by SIG members.

-Please refer to [SIG Lifecycle](#sig-lifecycle) for other issue.
+- Use the GitHub PR & issues, slack channels as the primary means of working, communicating, and collaborating.

 ## SIG Roles

+The SIG follows the role definitions in the [Community Membership](/community-membership) and [GOVERNANCE](/GOVERNANCE.md).

 ### SIG Members

-- Inludes all Active Contributors, Reviewers, and Committers under the SIG
+- Inludes all Contributors, Active Contributors, Reviewers, and Committers under the SIG
 - SHOULD maintain health of the SIG
 - SHOULD show sustained contributions to the SIG
 - SHOULD hold corresponding responsibilities in the SIG as documented in [Community Membership](/community-membership.md)